agsb/f2u/README.md

 When defining words with CREATE and DOES>,

-# References
+# Implementation References

-# 1. In eforth for Cortex M4,  http://forth.org/OffeteStore/1013_eForthAndZen.pdf, to use in a ESP32, Dr. C.H.Ting uses a optimal approach for forth engine, with cpu family specific instructions (ISA) *inline into dictionary*.
+1. In eforth for Cortex M4,  http://forth.org/OffeteStore/1013_eForthAndZen.pdf, to use in a ESP32, Dr. C.H.Ting uses a optimal approach for forth engine, with cpu family specific instructions (ISA) *inline into dictionary*.

 _in my opinion, is the best and ideal solution per cpu_ (at cost of size and portability)